aezaim/BotChat-Reproducability-Study/README.md

 with this line: 'vicuna-7b-v1.5': HFChatModel('lmsys/vicuna-7b-v1.5', system_prompt=default_system_prompt),

 #Using ChatGPT
-To use GPT models, you need to provide your API key in the file gpt.py under the directory botchat/chat_api
+To use GPT models, you need to provide your API key after you run the app.py.
+A gradio link website for BotChat will appear when you run the code and you can copy your API key for ChatGPT in the designated area.